Greenhouses

 Pre-built greenhouse bases and foundations can be expensive, but building your own with gravel, concrete pavers, or pressure-treated wood can significantly reduce overall costs.
 A simple gravel base with proper leveling and drainage is often more than enough for backyard greenhouses under 300 sq ft.

-Reusing old windows, wood, or other materials is one of many budget-friendly greenhouse ideas that can lower costs without compromising functionality.
+Reusing old windows, wood, and other salvaged materials is one of many budget-friendly greenhouse ideas that can lower costs without compromising functionality.
 Salvaged doors or framing materials are especially useful for DIYers who want a custom look while keeping expenses down.

 Pro tip: Just make sure any reused wood is free of rot or pests, and that glass or plastic panels are UV-stable and safe for long-term outdoor use.